Bird-SR: Bidirectional Reward-Guided Diffusion for Real-World Image Super-Resolution: Experiments

 \textbf{Analysis.} (1) \emph{Only forward} achieves faster training but lacks adaptation to real-world LR degradations, resulting in inferior perceptual quality.
 (2) \emph{Only reverse} adapts to real-world LR images but suffers from unstable optimization and an increased risk of reward hacking due to long reverse diffusion trajectories.
 (3) \emph{All reverse} improves performance over \emph{Only reverse} but incurs significantly higher computational cost.
 (4) \emph{Mixed forward and reverse} achieves the best trade-off between efficiency and perceptual quality, demonstrating the effectiveness of our bidirectional optimization strategy.
 These observations indicate that jointly combining forward and reverse optimization not only stabilizes training but also enables better adaptation to real-world LR images.

-\subsubsection{dynamic weights}
+\subsubsection{Dynamic Weights.}

-We investigate the impact of different distortion–perception weighting strategies across diffusion timesteps on model performance.
-Specifically, we compare several weighting schedules for combining distortion loss $\mathcal{L}_{\text{struct}}$ and reward-based loss $\mathcal{L}_{\text{reward}}$ in our bidirectional reward-guided SR framework: $\lambda(t) = \left(\frac{t}{T}\right)^\gamma$, which gradually shifting from distortion to perceptual reward, where $\gamma>0$ controls the decay rate.
+We investigate the impact of different distortion-perception weighting strategies across diffusion timesteps on model performance.
+Specifically, we compare several weighting schedules for combining distortion loss $\mathcal{L}_{\text{struct}}$ and reward-based loss $\mathcal{L}_{\text{reward}}$ in our bidirectional reward-guided SR framework: $\lambda(t) = \left(\frac{t}{T}\right)^\gamma$, which gradually shifts from distortion to perceptual reward, where $\gamma>0$ controls the decay rate.

 \textbf{Analysis.} Table~\ref{tab:ablation-time} summarizes the quantitative results, and Figure~\ref{fig:ablation_eta_t_curves} visualizes the different weighting schedules.
-Our ablation study on power-law weighting with varying exponents reveals a critical trade-off~\cite{8578750,RFSR,10.1007/978-3-030-58621-8_37}: stronger structural constraints at early timesteps reduces distortion but limits perceptual reward gains.
+Our ablation study on power-law weighting with varying exponents reveals a critical trade-off~\cite{8578750,RFSR,10.1007/978-3-030-58621-8_37}: stronger structural constraints at early timesteps reduce distortion but limits perceptual reward gains.
 Conversely, insufficient early-stage constraints lead to structural degradation, which triggers reward hacking.
 By identifying an optimal weighting scheme, we enhance perceptual preference while preserving structural integrity.